 Given the significance and complexity of the Alexandra Bridge replacement project, the FLUDTA process will involve a series of sequential approvals to be considered by the NCC Board of Directors at key milestones of the early bridge design.

-The NCC’s Advisory Committee on Planning, Design and Realty (ACPDR) will also provide feedback at key design milestones.
+The NCC’s Advisory Committee on Planning, Design and Realty will also provide feedback at key design milestones.
 The committee consists of experts in real estate development; environmental, urban and regional planning; urban design; architecture; and landscape architecture.

 Engagement